tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 > Every shared library has a special name called the `soname`.
 The soname has the prefix `lib`, the name of the library, the phrase `.so`, followed by a period and a version number that is incremented whenever the interface changes (as a special exception, the lowest-level C libraries don't start with `lib`).
 A fully-qualified soname includes as a prefix the directory it's in; on a working system a fully-qualified soname is simply a symbolic link to the shared library's `real name`.
 Every shared library also has a `real name`, which is the filename containing the actual library code.
 The real name adds to the soname a period, a minor number, another period, and the release number.
 The last period and release number are optional.
 The minor number and release number support configuration control by letting you know exactly what version(s) of the library are installed.

-There is an "small" problem with soname in Android: all Android 23+ platform require soname, but only Android 23+ can read it.
+There is a "small" problem with soname in Android: all Android 23+ platforms require soname, but only Android 23+ can read it.
 That's why if you current min API lower than 23 you should always set soname == realname.
 No versioning of soname yet 😔

 Code of inverse square root using math.h: